Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion: Experiments

 \subsection{Experimental Results}

-\textbf{Performance Metrics.} Table \ref{tab:CIFAR10}-\ref{tab:EMNIST} show the performance metrics (i.e., AMP, FM, and WLP) of different solutions for three degrees of data heterogeneity ($\alpha=1, 0.1, 0.01$).
-In the tables, for each test case, the best result is marked as bold font and the second best is marked using underline.
-We have the following five findings. \begin{itemize}[leftmargin=0.3cm] \itemsep{-0.15em} \item \textbf{F1:} \name performance is the best when $\alpha=0.1$ and 0.01 on both CIFRA-10 and CIFAR-100 datasets.
-When using CIFAR-10 (with $\alpha=1$), AMP, FM, and WLP of \name ranks either 1st or 2nd among all 8 solutions in comparison.
-When using CIFAR-100 with $\alpha=1$, both AMP and WLP metrics are the best, while FM ranks 2nd.
+\textbf{Performance Metrics.} Table \ref{tab:EMNIST}-\ref{tab:CIFAR100} show the performance metrics (i.e., AMP, FM, and WLP) of different solutions for three degrees of data heterogeneity ($\alpha=1, 0.1, 0.01$).
+In the tables, for each case, the best result is marked as \textbf{bold} font, and the second best is marked using \underline{underline}.
+We have the following six findings. \begin{itemize}[leftmargin=0.4cm] \item \textbf{F1:} FedKF-(OCA) performance is the best when $\alpha=0.1$ and 0.01 on EMNIST, while FedKF (OCA) performance is the best when $\alpha=0.1$ and 0.01 on both CIFRA-10 and CIFAR-100 datasets.

-\item \textbf{F2:} For all $\alpha$ values on EMNIST dataset, \name's FM ranks either 1st or 2nd while AMP and WLP are always the best.